Last night was an interesting Wednesday night.

 There was something so unnatural about being friends with your ex.

 Like, the idea was sweeter and simpler than the reality.
 You had to pinch at certain parts of yourself, quickly wipe away residual feelings that you didn’t know you had, and try a less complex way of seeing them, after seeing too much.

 Kind of like having exclusive backstage access and then, being escorted with a nice cool beverage to the main crowd.
 Where it’s busy, people step on feet and it can be quite uncomfortable when you find yourself in the mosh-pit.
 But other times it’s right where you want to be, surrounded by strangers and warmth, with no ties to anyone.

 ” Did you write about me, in your blog posts?
 Our break-up?”
 He asked me, earlier that night.

 “Should I read it?”
 He asked me.

-But I think the real reason I didn’t want him to read it was because I didn’t want him to have access to my head; and what thoughts floated in and out of it.
-Because he didn’t really understand it; me.
+I didn’t think I wanted him to read it and have access to my head, because Max never really understand it; me.
 And if you don’t understand something, you can only really love the idea of it, not what it actually is.

-M didn’t know himself, and I didn’t know that until months in.
-And when I realised it, it all made sense of why we were so wrong for each other, why he gaslighted me during arguments.
+Max didn’t know himself, and I didn’t know that until months in.
+And when I realised, it all made sense of why we were so wrong for each other.

 However, I still enjoyed imagining him in Holland.
 Being his lawyer-self, stretching his mind-muscles with another tall, (possibly) blonde-haired lawyer.
 And he would smile and think of me before he asks her out, and she says yes.